telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ## Scrolling

-By default, the scrolling functionality of the Grid is enabled.
-For historical reasons, however, the [Grid MVC wrapper](http://docs.telerik.com/aspnet-mvc/helpers/grid/configuration#scrolling) does not support it.
+The scrolling functionality of the Grid is enabled by default.
 To disable the scrolling functionality, set the `scrollable` option to `false`.
+On the other hand, the [Grid MVC wrapper](http://docs.telerik.com/aspnet-mvc/helpers/grid/configuration#scrolling) has scrolling disabled by default for historical reasons, but it can be enabled.

 ###### Example